Krish1132/Guess-the-number-game/README.md

 # Guess-the-number-game

-A simple CLI game created using python.
+A simple CLI game created using C.